DUI Field Sobriety Tests: What are they are can you say no?

 Indianapolis DUI Lawyers Fighting for You!

 Every DUI case is different and many factors can dramatically change the course of your defense strategy.
-Our DUI lawyers Julie Chambers and Katie Kawiecki can provide experienced, professional representation in your DUI case.
+Our DUI lawyers Julie Chambers and Katie Kawiecki can provide experienced, professional representation in your DUI case, including answering questions about DUI field sobriety tests.
 Chambers Law Office represents clients throughout central Indiana, including Marion County (Indianapolis), Hamilton, Hancock, Johnson, Madison, Hendricks and Boone Counties.
 Call 317-450-2971 today to speak with one of our DUI attorneys!